wonjininfo/CollaboNet/README.md

 | BC4CHEMD (Krallinger et al., 2015a) |   Chemicals   |    86,679    |      84,310     | 10,000 abstracts |
 |     BC2GM (Akhondi et al., 2014)    | Gene/Proteins |    20,510    |      24,583     | 20,000 sentences |

-We preprocess datasets and made them into tsv files.
-The tsv files are publicly available in [download.sh](./download.sh), and we recommend downloading the datasets to run our code.
+The datasets are publicly available in [download.sh](./download.sh), and we recommend downloading the datasets to run our code.

 ### Pre-trained Embedding Data
 We used pre-trained word embeddings from [Pyysalo et al.](http://bio.nlplab.org/) which is trained on PubMed, PubMed Central(PMC) and Wikipedia text.
-Because the embedding file is too large, we used shrinked dataset available in [download.sh](./download.sh).
+It is available in [download.sh](./download.sh) also.

 ## Usage
 ### Download Data